Medina County Mosquito Treatment Program

-The Medina County Health Department will begin mosquito prevention treatments in Medina County on May 13, 2013.
+The Medina County Health Department will begin mosquito prevention treatments in Medina County in May.
 This year, department staff will use Natular™ XRT, a larvicide product from the Clarke Company.
 It is an environmentally friendly larvicide which won the 2010 Presidential Green Chemistry Award.
 The tablets, which look like a large Pez candy (about 2 inches wide, 4 inches long, and ¾ inch thick), stay on the bottom of a catch basin for up to 150 days and will slowly release larvicide the entire summer.

 For more information about the larvicide product Natular XRT, visit the following websites:

 Presidential Green Chemistry Challenge

 The Medina County Health Department has treated numerous individual public and private properties.
 These are generally areas that have a nuisance wetlands, woodland pools, retention ponds, or abandoned swimming pools or spas.

 Larvacides used on the individual public and private properties include Natular G and Mosquito Dunks.

 Natular G is a Naturalyte product for killing mosquito and midge larvae.
 This products active ingredient, spinosad, is basically derived from the fermentation of Saccharopolyspora spinosa, a naturally occurring soil organism.